How to Register a Business Name in West Virginia

 A state-level name search isn’t required for informal business structures like sole proprietorships or general partnerships in West Virginia.
 But, if you decide to register a trade name or DBA name, you’ll need to search the database to see if your desired name is unique and available.

-Step 3: Form Your Business With the State of Florida
+Step 3: Form Your Business With the State of West Virginia

 Once you have selected your business structure and name, you will need to file your formation documents with the state, which will register your business with the State of West Virginia.